thibaudclement/cs269i/docs/lecture-15.md

 <div class="summary" markdown="1">
 **Course Goals Recap**

-- Learn to think about incentives
+- Learn to think about incentives:
     - Frameworks and language: mechanisms, strategyproof, equilibria, …
-    - Practice, practice, practice: see/understand/discuss a lot of examples
+    - Practice, practice, practice: see/understand/discuss a lot of examples.
     - Practice, practice, practice: ask good questions!

-- Exposure to great ideas from economic theory: Stable matching, welfare theorem, proper scoring rules, VCG auction, Proof-of-Work
+- Exposure to great ideas from economic theory: Stable matching, welfare theorem, proper scoring rules, VCG auction, Proof-of-Work.

-- Theory-vs-applications case studies
+- Theory-vs-applications case studies:
     - How can theory inform practice?
     - What are the gaps that you should think about before applying theory?